yandex-cloud/docs/en/partner/operations/pin-client.md

 {% endnote %}

-Creating a client record also creates a subaccount with no clouds or folders.
+Creating a client record also creates a subaccount with no clouds or folders on the partner portal.

 A customer can view his or her partner subaccount in the [Billing]({{ link-console-billing }}) section of the management console and either create a new cloud on their own or add an existing one.